ayushagg31/portfolio-app/README.md

 ![xkcd-tags](https://imgs.xkcd.com/comics/tags.png)

 - [ ] Make a reusable component for heading
-- [ ] Modify code to convert this into template
 - [ ] Reduce Redundancy in Projects and ProjectScroll components
 - [ ] Reduce Redundancy from Experiance and Education Section
+- [ ] Modify code to convert reusable into template
 - [x] Google Analytics setup
 - [x] SSL certification setup
 - [x] Import all the data from a separate file (automation)